deegsca-org/bqm2/README.md

 To see the usage

+## other files
+demo1 folder contains querytempate, unionview, and uniontable types.
+Each of those and others will be discussed elsewhere in doc.

 # template types, file suffixes, and .vars files

 Bqm2 allows you to write templates, save them as files, and have the results of their execution saved in tables.
 That's the general idea.
+The templates themselves may be any one of the supported file suffix and resource types.
 ## supported file suffixes

 To enable this, you need to save your file with one of the extensions listed below.